markh-de/KiVar/README.md

 Each argument beginning with a `-` or `+` is interpreted as a **Property Specifier**, which is a combination of **Property Modifiers** and **Property Identifiers**.

-Each Property Specifier must start with a Property Modifier, defining the boolean state (_true_ or _false_, represented by `+` or `-`, respectively) to be assigned to the Properties subsequently specified by their corresponding Property Identifiers.
+Each Property Specifier must start with a _Property Modifier_, defining the boolean state (_true_ or _false_, represented by `+` or `-`, respectively) to be assigned to the Properties subsequently specified by their corresponding _Property Identifiers_.

 ###### Evaluation

-All Property Specifiers inside a Choice Expression are evaluated from left to right, resulting in a set of defined boolean Property states for the corresponding component and choice.
-Properties not defined in any of the component's Choices are kept in their original state.
+All Property Specifiers inside a Choice Expression are evaluated from left to right, resulting in a set of defined boolean Property states for the corresponding component and Choice.
+Properties _not_ defined in any of the component's Choices are kept in their original state. <!-- todo mention that this is a major change vs. 0.1.x? -->

 ###### Attribute Properties

-The following Properties allow modification of component attributes:
+The following Properties allow modification of component _attributes_:

  * **Fitted** (property identifier `f`).
-   This property specifies whether a component shall be fitted (property _true_) or unfitted (property _false_).
+   This property specifies whether a component shall be fitted (property state _true_) or unfitted (property state _false_).
 This property is linked to the pcbnew footprint attribute _Do not populate_ with inverted polarity.
  * **inPos** (property identifier `p`).
-   This property specifies whether a component shall be included in the component placement/position files (property _true_) or excluded (property _false_).
+   This property specifies whether a component shall be included in the component placement/position files (property state _true_) or excluded (property state _false_).
 This property is linked to the pcbnew footprint attribute _Not in Position Files_ with inverted polarity.
  * **inBom** (property identifier `b`).
-   This property specifies whether a component shall be included in the Bill of Materials (property _true_) or excluded (property _false_).
+   This property specifies whether a component shall be included in the Bill of Materials (property state _true_) or excluded (property state _false_).
 This property is linked to the pcbnew footprint attribute _Not in BoM_ with inverted polarity.

 <!-- FUTURE FEATURES
 ###### Feature Properties